Vision Examples in the Food and Pharmaceutical Industries

 Inspecting inkjet markings

 Evaluate markings made by an inkjet printer.
-Conventional vision systems may cause misjudgment depending on the marking target due to the influence of the shape or reflectivity of the material surface.
+Conventional machine vision may cause misjudgment depending on the marking target due to the influence of the shape or reflectivity of the material surface.

 The XG-X/CV-X Series can accurately recognize marking defects such as distorted or faded characters due to the influence of electrostatic charge.